cis3296s22/libraryroomscheduler/README.md

 - Navigate the project folder : Open the exe folder and then the dist folder
 - Run the exe file
 - ![This is a screenshot of the exe file.](images/exe.png)
+- A terminal will pop up as it loads - Do not exit this!
+Leave it alone
-- The application should load
+- The TUPortal login page should show

 ## For Windows/Linux users :
 - Clone the repository (using git clone command)